Functor calculus via non-cubes: Abstract

 \section{Abstract}

-In this paper we study versions of Goodwillie's calculus of functors that use diagrams other than cubes.
-We first prove that the universal excisive approximation exists for a larger class of diagrams, which we call shapes.
-We then study the extension of the Taylor tower that contains all of these approximations.
-We prove that its limit agrees with the limit of the tower using certain criteria for the existence of maps between two excisive approximations.
-Lastly we investigate the question when a shape yields a notion of excision equivalent to one of the classical ones.
+We study versions of Goodwillie's calculus of functors for indexing diagrams other than cubes.
+We in particular construct universal excisive approximations for a larger class of diagrams, which yields an extension of the Taylor tower.
+We prove that the limit of this extension agrees with the limit of the Taylor tower using criteria for the existence of maps between excisive approximations.
+Lastly we investigate in which cases our new notions of excision coincide with classical ones.

 {\Alph{theorem}}